bemasc/ds-glue/draft-schwartz-ds-glue.md

 )
 ~~~

-This DS record appears in the usual DS RRSet, whose owner name is the child apex.
+The DSGLUE record is a real DS record that appears in the usual DS RRSet, whose owner name is the child apex.

-> QUESTION: Should we skip the DNSKEY pseudo-record, and construct the fake DS directly?
-This would save 6 bytes per RR, but would lose the ability to reuse DNSKEY->DS construction codepaths (unchanged except for a new digest type).
+> QUESTION: Should we skip the virtual DNSKEY record, and construct the fake DS directly?
+This would save 4-6 bytes per RR, but would lose the ability to reuse DNSKEY->DS construction codepaths (unchanged except for a new digest type).

 ## Interpretation

 Upon receiving the DS RRSet, the recipient will first verify the DS RRSIGs as normal, and abort the resolution as Bogus if DNSSEC validation fails.

-Resolvers implementing this specification SHALL reverse the encoding process to extract one or more RRSets, all carrying the TTL of the DS RRSet.
-The resolver SHALL add each of these RRSets to the delegation responses, replacing any RRSet with the same owner name and type.
+Resolvers implementing this specification SHALL reverse the encoding process of any DSGLUE records to reconstruct the source RRSets, all carrying the TTL of the DS RRSet.
+The resolver SHALL add each of these reconstructed RRSets to the delegation responses, replacing any RRSet with the same owner name and type.
 Resolution then proceeds as normal.

 Resolvers that do not implement this specification will ignore the DSGLUE records due to the unrecognized algorithm.
 Thus, these records are safe to use for both signed and unsigned child zones.

-As with ordinary glue records, records received in DSGLUE MAY be cached for use in future delegations, but MUST NOT be returned to the stub resolver.
+As with ordinary glue records, Source Records reconstructed from DSGLUE MAY be cached for use in future delegations, but MUST NOT be returned in any responses.

 ## Special case: RR Type = NSEC or NSEC3

 Normally, the absence of a particular record in a delegation response is not informative to a resolver.
 The corresponding record might still exist in the child zone.
 To inform the resolver that a particular RRSet is nonexistent for the purposes of delegation, the zone owner MAY place an NSEC or NSEC3 record in the delegation response.

-As with other glue records, this NSEC glue record only affects behavior during delegation following (see {{example-nsec}}).
+As with other glue records, an NSEC glue record only affects behavior during delegation following (see example in {{example-nsec}}).

 # Examples

-For these examples, we define the macro `$DSGLUE(prefix, RR type, rdata)` to construct a DS record as described in {{encoding}}.
+For these examples, the macro `$DSGLUE(prefix, source RR type, source RDATA)` constructs a DSGLUE DS record as described in {{encoding}}.

 ## Out-of-bailiwick referral